-The result of the implementation of the Main() method will not be changed and will be the same even without changing a single character in the code of the class PointTest.
+The result of the implementation of the Main() method will be the same without changing even a single character in the code of the class PointTest.

-The demonstration is a good example of data encapsulation of an object, provided by the mechanism of the properties.
-Through them we hide the internal representation of the information by declaring properties and methods for accessing it, and if later a change occurs in the representation, this will not affect the other classes using our class, because they only use its properties and do not know how the information is represented “behind the scene”.
+This demonstration is a good example of data encapsulation of an object, provided by the mechanism of properties.
+Properties hide the internal representation of the information.
+By declaring properties and methods for access, a change of representation will not affect other classes that use our class, because they only use properties and do not know how the information is represented “behind the scene”.

-Of course, the example shows only one of the benefits of class fields wrapping (packing) into properties.
-Properties allow further control over the data in the class and they can check whether the assigned values are correct according to some criteria.
-For example, if we have a property “maximum speed” for a class Car, it is possible, through properties, to require its value to be within the range of 1 to 300 km/h.
+Of course, the example shows only one of the benefits of wrapping (packing) the class fields into properties.
+Properties allow further control over the data in the class, as they can check whether the assigned values are correct according to some criteria.
+For example, if we have a variable “maximum speed” for a class Car, it is possible, through the use of properties, to require its value to be within the range of 1 to 300 km/h.

 Physical Presentation of the Properties in a Class

-As we saw above, the properties may have different presentation in one class at a physical level.
-In our example, the information about the properties of the class Point initially was stored in two fields and later in one field–array.
+Properties may have different presentation in a class at a physical level.
+As seen in our example, the information about the coordinates of the class Point was initially stored in two fields and later in a field–array.

-However, if we decide instead of keeping the information about the properties of the point in a field, to save it in a file or a database and every time we need to access the respective property, we can read or write from the file or the database rather than use the fields of the class as in the previous examples.
-Since the properties are accessed by special methods (called methods for access and modification or accessor methods) to be discussed later, for the classes that will use our class the question how the information will be stored would not matter (because of the good encapsulation).
+If, instead of keeping the information about the coordinates of the point in a field, we decide to save it in a file or in a database, then every time we need to access the respective information, we can also read or write from the file or database rather than use the fields of the class as in the previous examples.
+Since properties are accessed by special methods (called methods for access and modification or accessor methods), to be discussed later, the question how information will be stored does not really matter to the classes that use our class, because of the encapsulation.

-In the most common case, however, the information about the properties of the class is saved in a field of the class, which has the most rigorous level of visibility – private.
+However, in general, information of the class is saved fields of the class, which have the most rigorous level of visibility – private.